8 minute read

 We will move towards this goal slowly but surely, tackling one chunk of functionality at a time.
 Each chunk will be either extracted from the monolith into a new service or moved into an existing service, extending its scope of functionality.

 Each of these extractions will take a while, and we want to avoid the perils of a long-lived feature branch.
-Instead we will use Branch by Abstraction techniques to perform the extraction on our shared master branch using the following plan of attack:
+Instead, we will use Branch by Abstraction techniques to perform the extraction on our shared main branch using the following plan of attack:

 - Choose a candidate piece of functionality within the monolith